What Are Machine Identities? Security Risks & Management Guide

 Machine identities are a core subset of non-human identities (NHIs), which encompass all digital entities that interact with systems without direct human control.
 While all machine identities are NHIs, the broader category also includes legal entities, software bots, and robotic process automation (RPA) accounts.

-The distinction matters because 79% of organizations predict increases in machine identities over the next year, with 16% expecting radical growth of 50-150%.
+The distinction matters because organizations across sectors predict continued growth in machine identity volume, with a meaningful share expecting radical increases of 50 percent or more.
 This exponential expansion is driven by:

 The operational reality is stark: enterprises now manage machine identities at ratios exceeding 100:1 compared to human users.
-Yet only 23% of organizations admit they prioritize securing machine identities exclusively, leaving critical gaps for attackers to exploit.
+Yet most organizations admit they do not prioritize securing machine identities as a distinct discipline, leaving critical gaps for attackers to exploit.

 The Four Categories of Machine Identities